 What do you recommend?

-Most likely some participants will disagree with your answers after you lay them out and the group will then discuss alternative answers, hopefully developing a consensus by the end of the discussion about what is right.
-If not, that’s OK.
-Being left hanging at the end of a session may motivate you to think of better answers later, maybe in your dreams.
+Most likely some participants will disagree with your answers.
+The group will then discuss alternative answers, hopefully developing a consensus by the end of the discussion about what they think is right.
+Whether you are right or not is irrelevant.
+The important thing is to have an honest truthful discussion.
+Being left hanging at the end of a session may motivate you to think of better answers later.
 Better answers may be brought up in later sessions.
 Deciding what is the most important problem you know about is the most difficult decision you will have to make if the spinner lands on you.
 That’s what leaders do; decide what problem to focus on.
 Most of the time the spinner will only be spun one time per session, at the very beginning.
 In most sessions most of the time of the session will be spent discussing answers laid out by the De-Gamer-selected person, the most powerful person in the group that day, the randomly selected leader selected by fate at the beginning of the session, the start of a new day.
 On the other hand, some days the De-Gamer might be spun more than once, if a discussion runs out of steam, in which case the last person pointed out will spin the De-Gamer again to select another leader and set of answers for a different problem or opportunity.

 True democracy entails individual humans having an opportunity to influence and vote for actions and people that reflect their factual experiences, thoughts, decisions, and recommendations regarding how families, schools, businesses, social and civic groups, and political organizations should be run.
 It seems to me all people should have a fundamental right to think about and discuss problems and opportunities facing the organizations that shape and control their lives.